mongodb/docs/source/tutorial/deploy-geographically-distributed-replica-set.rst

    replSet = rs0/mongodb0.example.net,mongodb1.example.net,mongodb2.example.net

-Modify the :setting:`bind_ip` to reflect a secure interface on your system that will be able to access all other members of the set *and* on which all other members of the replica set can access the current node.
+Modify the :setting:`bind_ip` to reflect a secure interface on your system that will be able to access all other members of the set *and* that is accessible to all other members of the replica set.
 The DNS or host names need to point and resolve to this IP address.
 Configure network rules or a virtual private network (i.e. "VPN") to permit this access.

 .. note::

-   The portion of the :setting:`replSet` following the ``/`` provides a "seed list" of hosts that are known to be members of the same replica set, which is used for fetching changed configurations following restarts.
+   The portion of the :setting:`replSet` following the ``/`` provides a "seed list" of known members of the replica set. :program:`mongod` uses this list to fetch configuration changes following restarts.
 It is acceptable to omit this section entirely, and have the :setting:`replSet` option resemble:

    .. code-block:: cfg